dhyeynala/pet-voice-notes/README.md

 **Voice-First Design**: Based on feedback from friends who found typing cumbersome when their pets were acting concerning, I prioritized voice input.
 Tap to record "Buddy seems tired today, did not finish his breakfast" and the system transcribes, extracts health information, and categorizes it automatically.

-**Pattern Recognition**: This addresses the exact problem my aunt faced with her dog - the AI analyzes all your notes and identifies trends like "You have mentioned lethargy 3 times this week" or "Eating patterns changed after the vet visit."
+**Pattern Recognition**: This addresses the exact problem many pet owners face - the AI analyzes all your notes and identifies trends like "You have mentioned lethargy 3 times this week" or "Eating patterns changed after the vet visit."
 It connects observations that owners typically do not link together.

 **Natural Language Charts**: Instead of figuring out what data to plot, just ask "show me Buddy's energy levels this month" and it generates the right visualization automatically.
 The AI parses your question, selects appropriate data, and chooses the best chart type.